felixdivo/arduino-wooden-clock/README.md

 ## Tools

 The schematics are build with [Fritzing](http://fritzing.org/).
-The code can be run with the official [Arduino IDE](https://www.arduino.cc/en/Main/Software).
+The code can be run with the official [Arduino IDE](https://www.arduino.cc/en/Main/Software) (tested with v1.8.4).

 ## License